Microbial-Ecology-Group/vero-research/docs/studentpositions.md

 -- Microbial ecology and microbial genomics in cattle, including:

-* Microbiome in health and disease.
+* The microbiome in health and disease.
 * <i>Mycoplasma bovis.
 * Mannheimia haemolytica.
 * Salmonella enterica</i>.